rheiseGit/design-pattern-cpp/README.md

 # design-pattern-cpp

-Exercise and corresponding solutions.
+Exercise and corresponding solutions for workshop Design Pattern.

+Requirements:

+- compiler for C++

-Exercises for state pattern and observer pattern use `python 3.11`! (also see requirements.txt)
+- Exercises for state pattern and observer pattern use `python 3.11` or higher! (also see requirements.txt)

+	- `pip3 install -r requirements.txt`.